 If renovation is what you plan, then commercial lenders would be a more viable financing route you could take.
-There’s also bridging finance available to those with a poor credit history, however, this is a higher charge and best not relied on as a source for capital investment, but more for cash flow purposes should you take on a renovation project, or find that your rental doesn’t quite go to plan and you need a short burst of cash.
+There are also bridging finance available to those with a poor credit history, however, this is a higher charge and best not relied on as a source for capital investment, but more for cash flow purposes should you take on a renovation project, or find that your rental doesn’t quite go to plan and you need a short burst of cash.

 An adverse credit history is not going to prevent you from getting on the property ladder.
 A lack of income will.
 If that’s what’s happening, there are financing options for first-time buyers that can help you get onto the property ladder using a buy to let mortgage.

 There are many ways to get onto the property ladder and there’s many more that can be considered a barrier, which in most cases, the situation can be worked around by working with the right lender.